 Guide written by:

-The comfort of the swing seat will be determined by its cushioning.
-You should therefore pay attention to the padding and the quality of the fabric.
-Additionally, don’t forget to consider the roof of the swing which will change the look of your model and should also protect you from the sun or light rain showers.
+Generally speaking, the comfort of the swing seat will depend on how cushioned it is so it's important to pay attention to the seat padding and the quality of the fabric.
+Finally, don’t forget to have a look at the roof of the swing.
+Not only will the roof change the design of your seat, it should also protect you from the sun or even light rain.

 Swing structure materials